smashdevcode/developing-aspnet-core-applications/demos.md

 * Optionally invoke the next middleware in the sequence or terminate the request directly
 * Use extension methods on IApplicationBuilder to configure middleware

-## Web Root

-* Root location in your project from which HTTP requests are handled
-* "wwwroot" by default (but can be configured)

-## Application Entry Point

-TODO

 ## Use IIS Platform Handler

 The call to `app.UseIISPlatformHandler()` adds middleware for interacting with the IIS HTTP Platform Handler reverse proxy module.
 The middleware handles forwarded Windows Authentication, request scheme, remote IPs, etc.